bitrix24/b24restdocs/api-reference/lists/lists/lists-update.md

 >
 > Who can execute the method: any user

 The `lists.update` method updates an existing list.
-If the list is successfully updated, the response is `true`; otherwise, it returns *Exception*.
+On successful list update, the response is `true`, otherwise *Exception*.

 ## Parameters